2022 Debt & Credit Card Use Statistics in the U.S

 In the year 2020, most Americans were getting financial support from the government.
 Their spending was also low due to restricted movement.

-This was as a result of the lockdowns, travel, and the mere fear of being exposed to large crowds in the midst of the COVID-19.
+This was a result of the lockdowns, travel, and the mere fear of being exposed to large crowds in the midst of COVID-19.
 Consequently, the credit card debt decreased from 930 U$ billion to 770 U$ billion.

 So, how was the credit situation in 2022?